Elbridge Colby: Nomination and confirmation

 Colby with Indian Foreign Secretary Vikram Misri and Deputy National Security Advisor Pavan Kapoor in May 2025.
+Colby considers India to be a model ally.

 On December 22, 2024, President-elect Trump nominated Colby to serve as the under secretary of defense for policy for his second term as president.
 Despite the support of influential MAGA figures like Vice President JD Vance and influencer Charlie Kirk, his nomination drew criticism from Republican Party defense hawks like Senator Tom Cotton regarding his past comments that Iran's acquisition of a nuclear weapon would not be an existential risk for the United States.
 During his hearing before the United States Senate Committee on Armed Services on March 4, 2025, Colby said he would not hesitate to advise Trump on military options to stop Iran's nuclear program if necessary.
 He also confirmed his intention to increase U.S. military resources in the Indo-Pacific and called on Taiwan to increase its defense budget from 2.5% of GDP to 10%.
 Colby's nomination was confirmed by a 54–45 Senate vote on April 8, 2025.
 Senator Mitch McConnell was the only Republican to oppose Colby's nomination, leading to criticism from Republicans including JD Vance and Nate Morris.